Tutorial: Get started with task mining

 Note

-If this is the first time you're accessing process advisor, make sure you've selected Processes at least once and waited until the Getting things ready loading spinner has disappeared before importing.
-If you try to import the RPAinaDayProcessAdvisor_1_0_0_7.zip solution without first initializing the Processes section of process advisor, you'll see only a couple of recordings in the imported solution.
+If this is the first time you're accessing the process mining capability, make sure you've selected Processes at least once and waited until the Getting things ready loading spinner has disappeared before importing.
+If you try to import the RPA in a Day solution without first initializing the Processes section of the process mining capability, you see only a couple of recordings in the imported solution.

 You can see some of the existing recordings under Recordings.